ucsdEd711/lab3/Lab report 2.md

     }
 }
 ```
 When entering javac Server.java ... remember to change NumberServer.java to SearchEngine.java!
-Don't make thhe same mistake like I did.
+Don't make the same mistake like I did.

 First move:
 The equals("/") get called, since in the URL there is no more words after /.
 It also shows the empty array, becasue the "add" haven't be called yet.
 ![Image](lab2_1_0.png)

-The "add" get called and also add the word anewstringtoadd into the array.
+The "add" get called and also add the word "anewstringtoadd" into the array.

 ![Image](lab2_1_1.png)
-The "add" get called and also add the word pineappele into the array.
+The "add" get called and also add the word "pineappele" into the array.

 ![Image](lab2_1_2.png)
-The "add" get called and also add the word appele into the array.
+The "add" get called and also add the word "apple" into the array.

 ![Image](lab2_1_3.png)

 The "search" get called, it searchs which words contain "app" and show us.
 As we can see, both pineapple and aplle contain "app".
 ![Image](lab2_1_4.png)

 # Part 2
-# First: Bug in ArrayExample.java and reversed:
+# First: Bug in ArrayExample.java (The reversed function):

 This is the input I run for reversed function:
 ![Image](lab2_1.png)

-The symtoms and errors got from running with Junit:
+The symptoms and errors got from running with Junit:
 We can see all three inputs failed, and we can see the array always contain zero, and it is different from what we should expect.

 First input result: